SaatvikSS/NutriScan/README.md

 - **Apple Developer Documentation**: For providing excellent resources and APIs to make iOS development easier.
 - **Swift Community**: For their support, tutorials, and open-source contributions.

+📜 License
+🚨 Important Notice: This project is NOT open-source at the moment.
+You are NOT allowed to copy, distribute, or use this idea, code, or any part of NutriScan without explicit permission.

+All rights reserved © 2025 Saatvik Shashank Shrivastava.